rramiachraf/dumb/README.md

 # dumb
-With the massive daily increase of useless scripts on Genius's web frontend and having to download megabytes of clutter, [dumb](https://github.com/rramiachraf/dumb) tries to make reading lyrics from Genius a pleasant experience and as lightweight as possible.
+With the massive daily increase of useless scripts on Genius's web frontend, and having to download megabytes of clutter, [dumb](https://github.com/rramiachraf/dumb) tries to make reading lyrics from Genius a pleasant experience, and as lightweight as possible.

 <a href="https://codeberg.org/rramiachraf/dumb"><img src="https://img.shields.io/badge/Codeberg-%232185d0" /></a>